How Much Does It Cost to Set Up a Trust? A 2026 Guide

 Focusing only on the initial cost of creating an estate plan is shortsighted.
 It’s more helpful to view it as an investment in your family’s financial security.
 While setting up a plan costs money now, not having one can lead to much higher expenses for your family later, primarily through probate.
 The cheapest option today could easily lead to bigger problems and costs for your loved ones tomorrow.
 A comprehensive plan is designed to save your family significant time, money, and emotional strain when they’re already dealing with a loss.
 It’s about protecting your legacy and the people you care about most.

-Will or Trust: Which Makes Sense for You?
+Will or Trust: Which One Is Right for You?

 Deciding between a will and a trust can feel like a major hurdle, but it really comes down to what you want the process to look like for your family after you’re gone.
 Both are tools that direct where your assets go, but they work in fundamentally different ways.
 A will is a straightforward document that outlines your wishes, while a trust is a more comprehensive plan that can manage your assets both during your life and after.